vti/protocol-websocket/README.md

     draft-hixie-75

 By default the latest version is used.
 The WebSocket version is detected automatically on the server side.
-On the client side you have set a `version` attribute to an appropriate value.
+On the client side you have to set a `version` attribute to an appropriate value.

 [Protocol::WebSocket](https://metacpan.org/pod/Protocol::WebSocket) itself does not contain any code and cannot be used